 When to Visit Boston

-Spring is the optimal time to visit Boston.
-The weather is nice, and most of the college kids go home in May, making the city feel a little less crowded.
-The spring also brings about blossoming tulips, festival season, and excellent patio weather.
+The weather is nice, and most college kids go home in May, making the city less crowded.

-Fall is another great time to visit Boston.
-The air is beginning to turn cooler and the trees begin showing off their beautiful fall colors.
 This makes fall a great time to explore the city on foot and take in the sounds and sights of Boston.

-Honestly, I would avoid a weekend in Boston during the winter.
-It is just too cold for me to spend 2 days in Boston during this season!
+It is too cold for me to spend 2 days in Boston this season!

 Read Next: 25 Fun Things to do in Salem, MA